chrisblue1907/vlan-segmented-network-design/README.md

 The diagram below shows how the network infrastructure is organized across the production environment.
 A Ubiquiti Dream Machine Pro (UDM Pro) connects to multiple switches, providing network access to areas such as the production booth, stage, and office systems.

-VLANs are used to separate traffic between systems like audio (Dante), control devices, video/streaming, and general network use.
+VLANs are used to separate traffic between systems, such as audio (Dante), control devices, video/streaming, and general network use.
 This helps keep the network stable and prevents one system from affecting another.

 [Network Topology]<img width="3308" height="1566" alt="image" src="https://github.com/user-attachments/assets/9395fd58-e675-44b9-860a-5fbce1620c99" />